 My career coach, who was helping me make a career transition, spoke some words about introverts and job interviews that nearly caused me to break into a cold sweat:

 “The best jobs come from networking.
 Make a list of the people you know and then connect with them.
 You’ll need to clearly explain what you’re looking for and ask if they will let you know of any upcoming positions.”

 She may as well have told me to walk naked into a room full of strangers.
 In fact, there was a part of me that almost preferred the naked option to the networking option.

-If you’re an introvert like me, promoting yourself can be daunting — even in fields that make great introvert careers.
+If you’re an introvert like me, promoting yourself can be daunting — even in fields that make great jobs for introverts.
 Like many introverts, I like to be in the background.
 It’s nice there.
 Yet, the funny thing is, I have no problem promoting others.